 Discount Rate.
-The discount rate used to measure the total pension liability was 6.907%.
-The single discount rate was based on the expected rate of return on pension plan investments of 7.25 percent and a municipal bond rate of 3.69 percent.
-The projection of cash flows used to determine the discount rate assumed that contributions from plan members and those of the contributing employers and the non-employer contributing entity are made at the statutorily required rates.
-Based on those assumptions, the pension plan's fiduciary net position was sufficient to finance the benefit payments until the year 2069.
-As a result, the long-term expected rate of return on pension plan investments was applied to project benefit payments through the year 2069, and the municipal bond rate was applied to all benefit payments after that date.
+A single discount rate of 7.25% was used to measure the total pension liability.
+The single discount rate was based on the expected rate of return on plan investments of 7.25%.
+The projection of cash flows used to determine this single discount rate assumed that contributions from active members, employers and the non-employer contributing entity will be made at the rates set by the legislature during the 2019 session.
+It is assumed that future employer and state contributions will be 8.50% of payroll in the fiscal year 2020 gradually increasing to 9.55% of payroll over the next several years.
+This includes all employer and state contributions for active and rehired retirees.
+Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all future benefit payments of current plan members.
+Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
+The long-term rate of return on pension plan investments is 7.25%.
 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best estimates ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic real rates of return for each major asset class included in the System's target asset allocation as of August 31, 2018, are summarized below:
+Best estimates of geometric real rates of return for each major asset class included in the System's target asset allocation as of August 31, 2019, are summarized below:

-Teacher Retirement System of Texas Asset Allocation and Long-Term Expected Real Rate of Return As of August 31, 2016
+Teacher Retirement System of Texas Asset Allocation and Long-Term Expected Real Rate of Return As of August 31, 2019

+Long-Term

 Expected

-Long-Term Expected Contribution

-Target Geometric Real To Long-Term
+Target New Target Geometric Real

-Allocation (1) Rate of Return (2) Portfolio Returns
+Allocation (1) Allocation (2) Rate of Return (3)

 Global Equity

-U.S 18.0% 5.7% 1.0%
+USA 18.0% 18.0% 6.4%

-Non-U.S. Developed 13.0% 6.9% 0.9%
+Non-U.S. Developed 13.0% 13.0% 6.3%

-Emerging Markets 9.0% 8.9% 0.8%
+Emerging Markets 9.0% 9.0% 7.3%

-Directional Hedge Funds 4.0% 3.5% 0.1%
+Directional Hedge Funds 4.0% - -

-Private Equity 13.0% 10.2% 1.3%
+Private Equity 13.0% 14.0% 8.4%

 Stable Value

-U.S. Treasuries 11.0% 1.1% 0.1%
+U.S. Treasuries (4) 11.0% 16.0% 3.1%

-Absolute Return 0.0% - -
+Absolute Return 0.0% 0.0% 0.0%

-Stable Value Hedge Funds 4.0% 3.1% 0.1%
+Stable Value Hedge Funds 4.0% 5.0% 4.5%

-Cash 1.0% -0.3% 0.0%

 Real Return

-Global Inflation Linked Bonds 3.0% 0.7% 0.0%
+Global Inflation Linked

+Bonds (4) 3.0% - -

-Real Assets 14.0% 5.2% 0.7%
+Real Estate 14.0% 15.0% 8.5%

-Energy &amp; Natural Resources 5.0% 7.5% 0.4%
+Energy & Natural Resources &

+Infrastructure 5.0% 6.0% 7.3%

-Commodities 0.0% - -
+Commodities 0.0% 0.0% 0.0%

 Risk Parity

-Risk Parity 5.0% 3.7% 0.2%
+Risk Parity 5.0% 8.0% 5.8%/6.5% (5)

-Inflation Expectation 2.3%

-Volatility Drag (3) -0.8%

-Total 100.0% 7.2%
+Leverage

+Cash 1.0% 2.0% 2.50%

+Asset Allocation Leverage - -6.0 2.70%

+Expected Return 100.00% 100.00% 7.23%